adamcath/haute-codeture/haute-codeture.md

 - If I call it, will it update the database right now?
 Do I call something else to persist it?
-- If somebody else stashed a reference to it, are they gonna see my change?
+- If somebody else stashed a reference to the shirt, are they gonna see my change?
 - Is `Shirt` thread-safe?
 When will other threads see my mutations?
 - What if these other actors act on the new version before I've persisted it?
   And what if the save call fails?
-Do I need to think about rolling them back?
+Does it roll back the in-memory change too?

 A different approach would be to say: you can't mutate a `Shirt` in memory (use final).
 If you want to change it, you make yourself a new `Shirt`, and then persist it.
 The compiler now restricts you to semantically obvious usages.
 You can share `Shirt` instances, but it's obvious (since all the fields are final) that nobody will see each other's changes unless you explicitly share a new instance.
-You can make all the `Shirt`s you like, but the DB will see it iff you call a `persist()` method.
+You can make all the `Shirt`s you like, but the DB will only see it if you call some kind of `persist()` method.

 The second example above demonstrates how to deal with relationships.